sage-code/maj/alphabet.md

 ## Semi-vowels

 Letters {i, w, h} are not vowels but almost.
+They are called "semi-vowels".

 _Letter `I`_ or `i`, is very different than English letter "i".
 It is closed-central and is very rarely used in English like group `eo`.
 The best ipa symbol for this letter is `ɨ` like "i" in "still";.